-- A Contingent liabilities - a) During earlier years, the Group had received demand notices from the Excise department covering period from July 2000 till June 2017 for Rs.
-1,385.47 crores (March 31, 2022: Rs.
-1,385.47 crores).
+During earlier years, the Group had received demand notices from the Excise department covering period from July 2000 till June 2017 for Rs.
+1,385.47.
 These demands are of excise duty payable on inclusion of the cost of bought out items in the assessable value of certain products manufactured, though such duty paid bought out items are directly dispatched by the manufacturers thereof to the ultimate customer, without being received in the factories.
-The Holding Company had filed an appeal against the same before CESTAT, Mumbai.
-During the current year, CESTAT has allowed the appeal and accordingly the litigation is closed.
+The Group had filed an appeal against the same before CESTAT, Mumbai which was allowed in favour of the Group during FY 22-23.